pennmeg/pure_css_space_giraffe/README.md

 # Pure CSS Challenge: Astronaut Giraffe

-Part of a goal to create images use pure CSS to strengthen understanding and practice of CSS
+Part of a goal to create images use pure CSS to strengthen understanding and practice of CSS.
+(Oct.
+22/18)

 ## Other Pure CSS Images